-Internal Control Program Overview
+Internal Controls Program Overview

 Internal Controls are the integration of the activities, plans, attitudes, policies and efforts of the people of an organization working together to provide reasonable assurance that the organization will achieve its objectives and mission.
 Internal controls are an integral part of the operating procedures management uses to accomplish its mission and achieve its goals.

-An effective system of internal control can give managers the means to provide accountability for their programs, as well as the means to obtain reasonable assurance that the programs they direct meet established goals and objectives.
+An effective system of Internal Controls can give managers the means to provide accountability for their programs, as well as the means to obtain reasonable assurance that the programs they direct meet established goals and objectives.
 While managers have a significant impact on the organization's system of internal control, every employee of the organization has a responsibility and a role in ensuring that the system is effective in achieving the college's mission.

 - Make a clear and concise statement of management's policies and standards available to all employees;

-- Designate an Internal Control Officer;
+- Designate an Internal Controls Officer;

 - Evaluate the need for an internal audit function.

 There are six specific objectives to SUNY Delhi's Internal Controls Program: